Saying something the reader already knows has its uses and can be done acceptably by means of subordination

 REPETITION BY MEANS OF SUBORDINATING CONJUNCTIONS

 Conjunctions are examined in detail in the posts 25.
-Where to Put a Conjunction and 40.
+Conjunction Positioning and 40.
 Conjunctions versus Connectors.
-They enable two verbs to be in the same sentence (see 30.
-When to Write a Full Stop) whilst also indicating how the statements containing the verbs are linked.
+They enable two verbs to be in a single sentence whilst also indicating how the statements containing the verbs are linked (see 30.
+When to Write a Full Stop).
 The word as in the following sentence is an example:

 (a) As unemployment RISES, wages WILL TEND to fall.

 The linked verbs are capitalised.
 The extra meaning shown by as is a closeness in time of the two events and a causal influence of the first.